thescouser89/snippets/java/java_notes.md

   runtime.
 - need to finish generics section

+- All numeric types in Java are signed.

 - IMPORTANT NOTE ON FOR LOOP

+There are two types of elements in your class:
+Fields
+: Data members - an object of any type that you can talk to via its reference, or a primitive type.

+Methods
+: member functions

 ```java
 for (init-expression ; cond-expression ; loop-expression) {